-The Wage Indicator Foundation (www.wageindicator. org) gathers online and face to face price data for countries and regions within, together with local WageIndicator teams and a vast network of universities worldwide.
+The Wage Indicator Foundation (www.wageindicator. org) uses online data to determine Living Wage benchmarks.
 The method may not be as profound as the Anker and Anker method, but the global coverage of the benchmarks is much wider.
 In the summer of 2019, Wage Indicator finalized their Living Wage benchmark for Burkina Faso.